merzann/the-travelling-wooden-spoon/README.md

 ## Color Palette

 The color palettes, dark earthy tones, are used throughout the project.
-The colors stand in a wunderful contrast to the the bright und colourful images of the food presented.
-The earth where vegetables grow is auburn, the plants that grow fruits are green and color of the kitchen staff is white.
-The clear message is that cooking is fun and satisfying.
+The earth in which vegetables grow is auburn, the plants that grow fruits are green and color of the kitchen staff is white.
+The colors stand in a wunderful contrast to the the bright und colourful images of the dishes.
+The clear message here is that cooking is fun, satisfying and rewarding.
 Food brings us together, food is a topic everyone has something to say about.
-A good meal lifts our spirit and the colours chosen, together with the overall layout of the page, invite the user to hang around and explore.
+A good meal lifts our spirit and the colours chosen, together with the overall layout of the page, invite the user to stick around and explore.

 ## Landing page